• Skip to main content

 During their lifetime, a person will have two sets of teeth.
 An initial set that serves them during childhood, and then another that will hopefully last them for the remainder of their life.

 This first set is often referred to as baby or milk teeth.
-More formally, they are termed the primary or deciduous dentition.
+More formally, they are termed the Primary or Deciduous dentition.
+(Dentition = “set of teeth.”)

-- And in most cases, by age 12 years all of them have fallen out (exfoliated) and have been replaced by members of the person’s second set of teeth.
-(Their permanent or adult teeth, or more formally, their secondary or permanent dentition.)
+• And by age 12, usually all of them have fallen out (exfoliated) and have been replaced by members of the person’s second set of teeth.
+(Their permanent or adult teeth, or more formally, their Secondary or Permanent dentition.)

 (See the tables below for more precise age time frames about both events, eruption and exfoliation.)

-The word deciduous comes from the Latin root “decidere,” which means to fall down or off.
+The word “deciduous” stems from the Latin root “decidere,” which means to fall down or off.
 Similar to the fact that deciduous leaves fall off their tree, deciduous teeth fall out as they are replaced by their permanent successors.

 The 5 types of baby (deciduous) teeth: Central and Lateral incisors, Canines, First and Second molars.